manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/CreationalDesign/CreationalDesign.md

 - In simpler words, imagine that you want to build a house.
 You can use different builders for different parts of the house, such as a plumber to handle the pipes and a carpenter to build the doors.
 However, you need someone to coordinate all of the builders to create the final house.
 The Builder pattern provides this coordination.
 - In software development, you might want to create an object that has many different attributes.
 Instead of having one constructor that takes all the attributes as arguments, the Builder pattern allows you to create a separate builder class that sets each attribute separately.
 This makes the object creation more flexible and easier to understand.

+## Key Components
+- **Builder**: This is an interface or an abstract class that defines the steps required to construct a product.
+- **Concrete Builders**: These are classes that implement the Builder interface and provide specific implementations for constructing the product.
+- **Product**: This is the complex object that is being constructed.
+- **Director (optional)**: This is an optional class that oversees the construction process and coordinates the builders to construct the final product.

 #### Example 1:
 ```java
 public class Car {